 Quantum computers provide an alternative platform to attack quantum many-body problems~\cite{feynman_simulating_1982}.
 Notably, the dynamics of quantum many-body systems can be efficiently simulated by a digital quantum computer when the initial states are easy to prepare~\cite{lloyd_universal_1996}.
-Besides dynamics, significant attention has been devoted to preparing ground states that are difficult to study with classical algorithms.
-Quantum algorithms for this task include phase estimation~\cite{kitaev_quantum_1995}, variational approaches~\cite{Peruzzo_2014,kandala_hardware-efficient_2017,cerezoVariationalQuantumAlgorithms2021,bhartiNoisyIntermediatescaleQuantum2022}, adiabatic passage~\cite{farhi2000adiabatic}, imaginary-time evolution~\cite{motta2020qite_qlanczos}, and subspace and Lanczos methods~\cite{parrish2019filterdiagonalization,kirby2022exact}.
+Besides dynamics, substantial attention has been devoted to preparing ground states that are difficult to study with classical algorithms.
+Quantum algorithms for this task include phase estimation~\cite{kitaev_quantum_1995}, variational approaches~\cite{Peruzzo_2014,kandala_hardware-efficient_2017,cerezo2021variational,bharti_noisy_2022}, adiabatic passage~\cite{farhi2000adiabatic}, imaginary time evolution~\cite{motta2020qite_qlanczos}, and subspace and Lanczos methods~\cite{parrish2019filterdiagonalization,kirby2022exact}.

-A fundamental challenge in assessing newly established computational methods, either based on classical or quantum computing, is defining a consistent accuracy metric.
+A fundamental challenge in assessing newly established computational methods based on classical or quantum computing is defining a consistent accuracy metric.
 Especially for ground-state problems, such a metric is necessary to clearly identify target Hamiltonians of broad interest, which cannot be solved with sufficient accuracy by existing methods.
 Also, this metric is crucial to quantify the improvements of computational approaches with time.
 In the context of assessing quantum computing-based methods, this issue pertains to the broader problem of determining in what cases quantum computers have an advantage over classical ones~\cite{bravyi_quantum_2018,bouland_complexity_2019}.